lukaVarga/OptimusIMG/README.md

 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=for-the-badge)](https://github.com/semantic-release/semantic-release)

 # OptimusIMG
-A Node.js module for optimising images in build and runtime.
+OptimusIMG is a Node.js module for optimising images in build and runtime.
 It helps you detect which images need further optimisation during your web application build process and uses optimisation tricks for a faster and better user experience during runtime.

 OptimusIMG runtime library has no JavaScript dependencies, it can run in any SPA (Angular, React, Vue, ...) or any classic webpage environment.
-The source is written in Typescript, while the `dist` and `build` files are in ES5.
+The source is written in Typescript, while the `dist` and `build` files are compiled to plain JS (ES5).

 ## Installation
 `npm install --save optimusimg`